A Stable and Efficient Covariate-Balancing Estimator for Causal Survival Effects: Introduction and Related Work

-The estimation of the impact of interventions on survival times is a key objective in numerous studies.
-This analytical approach is important in various domains, including drug efficacy's evaluation at ICU stay duration and assessment of advertising campaigns' effects on customer dwell time.
+Estimating the impact of interventions on survival times is a key objective in numerous studies, spanning domains such as drug efficacy's evaluation in terms of ICU stay duration and the assessment of advertising campaigns' effects on customer dwell time.
+To measure this causal effect, the key survival object is generally the \textit{counterfactual survival curve} \citep{westling2023inference}, which represents the probability an an individual in our population would experience an event after a specific point in time if, possibly contrary to fact, they had undergone a specific intervention.
+In this paper, we focus specifically on discrete time to events \citep{stitelman2011targeted, curth2021survite}.

-The predominant approach for assessing the impact of interventions on survival times is to employ the Cox proportional hazards model (CoxPH) \citep{cox1972regression, andersen1982cox}.
-This model estimates conditional hazard ratios, which serve as a measure of survival causal effects.
-However, the causal interpretation of conditional hazard ratios within the CoxPH model can be complex \citep{martinussen2022causality,vansteelandt2022assumption}.
-Hence, there has been a growing interest in directly estimating \textit{counterfactual survival curves} and consequently deriving survival causal effects from these estimates \citep{westling2023inference} such as the average survival effect, the residual average survival effect, and the survival quantile effect \citep{mansourvar2016additive, mao2018propensity}.
-A counterfactual survival curve represents the probability of an event occurring at a specific point in time, if contrary to fact, the entire population had undergone a specific intervention, given that the event of interest has not yet occurred.